NET-BYU/alpr/README.md

 ![program](media/program_camtest.png)

-In this example, I am actually setting it up to view our 3D Printer's HTTP camera.
-Once you can see the feed, click `Save Camera`, name the camera, and it will show up on your dashboard.
+Once you can see the feed from your camera, click `Save Camera`, name the camera, and it will show up on your dashboard.

-That's it!
-Any license plates it sees will automatically be uploaded to your server on OpenALPR's website.
-You can view the metrics there.
+It may ask you if you want to start the Rekor services.
+Always click `Yes` to prevent stuttering and issues.
+Once you have a camera set up, Rekor Scout will automatically start saving any license plates it sees.
+If you want to stop it, click the `pause` button at the top.
+Otherwise, all your saved license plates are viewable on Rekor Scout's cloud dashboard, along with any generated metrics.

 ## Running your own local dashboard

 This repository also contains an integrated server which runs a local flask dashboard that mimics the OpenALPR dashboard, but saves data locally.
+To run it, navigate to the `server` folder.

+There is a file called `config.template` which contains some basic settings you can edit.
+It also contains a list of cameras where you can put any of the IP cameras connect to Rekor Scout so you can view them on the dashboard while on the server.
+Edit the template settings as desired, then rename `config.template` to `config.yaml`.

-To run it, navigate to the server folder and run `server.ps1` to perform setup and then run the server:
+Once you have set up the config, run `server.ps1` to perform setup and then run the server:

 ```sh
 cd path\to\alpr\server